Good Behaviour Lunchboxes

 Avoid any label that contains the word ‘colour’.

-In Canada that could mean any one of a number of natural or artificial food colours that have been linked to hyperactivity in children, asthma, skin rashes, and migraines and have been banned in Denmark, Switzerland, Sweden, Norway, Belgium and France.
+In Canada that could mean any one of a number of natural or artificial food colours that have been linked to hyperactivity in children, asthma, skin rashes, and migraines and have been banned in Denmark, Switzerland, Sweden, Norway, Belgium, and France.
 Tartrazine is one of the specific ingredients that you want to avoid and it may not be listed as such.
 It is often used to create that yellow or orange tinge in many baked goods.

 Do you have any success stories to share (or nightmares!) about how a change in diet has affected your child’s behaviour?
 Do you actively avoid food colour for your family’s food?